-Supratentorial PNETs (sPNET) are most commonly located in the cerebral cortex and pineal region.
+Supratentorial PNETs (sPNETs) are most commonly located in the cerebral cortex and pineal region.
 The prognosis for these tumors is worse than for medulloblastoma, despite identical therapies.
 After surgery, children are usually treated similarly to children with high-risk medulloblastoma.
-Three- to 5-year OS rates of 40%–50% have been reported, and for patients with disseminated disease, survival rates at 5 years range from 20%–30%.
+Three- to 5-year OS rates of 40%–50% have been reported, and for patients with disseminated disease, survival rates at 5 years range from 10%–30%.

-Recurrent childhood CNS embryonal tumor is not uncommon, and depending on which type of treatment the patient initially received, autologous HSCT may be an option.
-For patients who receive high-dose chemotherapy and autologous HSCT for recurrent embryonal tumors, objective response is 50%–75%; however, long-term disease control is obtained in fewer than 30% of patients, and is seen primarily in patients in first relapse with localized disease at the time of relapse.
+Recurrent childhood CNS embryonal tumor is not uncommon, and depending on which type of treatment the patient initially received, autologous HCT may be an option.
+For patients who receive high-dose chemotherapy and autologous HCT for recurrent embryonal tumors, objective response is 50%–75%; however, long-term disease control is obtained in fewer than 30% of patients and is seen primarily in patients in first relapse with localized disease at the time of relapse.

 Note: Other CNS tumors include astrocytoma, oligodendroglioma, and glioblastoma multiforme.
-However, these tumors arise from glial cells and not neuroepithelial cells.
-Thus, they are not considered PNETs.
+These tumors arise from glial cells, not neuroepithelial cells.
 These tumors are considered separately in the Autologous Stem-Cell Transplantation for Malignant Astrocytomas and Gliomas medical policy.

-Note: Due to their neuroepithelial origin, peripheral neuroblastoma and Ewing's sarcoma may be considered PNETs.
-However, these peripheral tumors are considered separately in the Hematopoietic Stem-Cell Transplantation for Solid Tumors of Childhood medical policy.
+Note: Due to their neuroepithelial origin, peripheral neuroblastoma and Ewing sarcoma may be considered PNETs.
+These peripheral tumors are considered separately in the Hematopoietic Stem-Cell Transplantation for Solid Tumors of Childhood medical policy.